pascholda1/capacitor-plugin-ai-text-recognition/README.md

 Nothing to do for iOS

-**Notice that Apples Vision Framework does not work in blocks.
-Every block will contain only one single line.**
+**Note that the Vision framework only works with lines.
+So the bounding boxes of blocks, lines and elements are the same, and each block contains only a single line.**

 ## Supported methods